 CB Insights’ second annual Digital Health 150 finalists include digital health startups from 18 countries that are reimagining the lines of the traditional healthcare experience across 12 overarching categories.

-Using the CB Insights platform, our research team picked these 150 companies out of nearly 8K startups, based on several factors including patent activity, business relations, investor profile, news sentiment analysis, proprietary Mosaic scores, market potential, competitive landscape, team strength, and tech novelty.
+Using the CB Insights platform, our research team picked these 150 digital health companies out of nearly 8K healthcare startups, based on several factors including patent activity, business relations, investor profile, news sentiment analysis, proprietary Mosaic scores, market potential, competitive landscape, team strength, and tech novelty.

 Startups are categorized by their main focus.
 Categories in the market map below are not mutually exclusive.